 Additional Information

-DC social work licenses must be renewed every two years.
+DC social work licenses must be renewed every two years, with 40 hours of continuing education required for each renewal period.
 Visit the governing board’s website for social work license requirements, applications, and renewal information.

 Florida Social Work License Requirements